KieronWiltshire/nextjs-betterauth-starter/README.md

   - Secure session management with iron-session
   - JWT token handling
   - Protected routes and middleware
-  - WorkOS integration for enterprise authentication
+  - BetterAuth integration for authentication
   > **Note:** This implementation does not include organization/tenant management features.
 For multi-tenant applications, additional development would be required.

 - 🌐 **Internationalization**